Micheal5699/simple-understanding/README.md

 or What you know how to do best.
- Try learning natural visualization, which is anything you can create, make use of and that brings positive outcome that you yourself can make use of it, also, the society.
-After the society have make use of it and came out good, with damage free and has surely provides income for you and the society.
-Now you have a big piority of what you know how to do easily.
+ Try learning natural visualization, which is anything you can create, make use of and that brings positive outcome that you can use, and also the society.
+After the society have made use of it and came out good, with damage free and has surely provided income for you and the society.
+Now you have a big priority of what you can easily do.

 Selenium Data Drive framework with Maven https://github.com/netowsolutionsltd/I-Invest-Automation.git